grug-lang/grug/README.md

 ## Advanced Example

-A program might have this contrived `fib-Calculator.grug`:
+A program might have this `fib-Calculator.grug`:
 ```py
 # This is a member variable, which means
 # every entity gets its own copy of it.